eins53740/BD-Canary-MCP/README.md

 *   **`maceira_tag_catalog`**: A JSON resource containing the curated list of tags for the Maceira site, including natural-language descriptions and engineering units.
 This is the primary reference for tag discovery.
 *   **`canary_time_standards`**: A JSON resource that provides a reference guide for Canary's relative time expressions (e.g., "Now-1d") and the server's default timezone (`Europe/Lisbon`).
+*   **Reference docs**: See [`docs/resources/resource-index.md`](docs/resources/resource-index.md) for every on-disk artifact (tag catalog, time standards, Postman exports) plus RAG feasibility notes and size-guardrail reminders.

+### Metadata-only Tag Discovery

+You can resolve tags without touching the live Canary API by combining the local resources:
+1. Call `get_asset_catalog` / read `resource://canary/tag-catalog` to fetch candidate paths, descriptions, and units.
+2. Use `get_local_tag_candidates` (from `src/canary_mcp/tag_index.py`) to score the catalog entries against your keywords.
+3. Feed the results into `get_tag_path`, which now emits `confidence`, `confidence_label`, and `clarifying_question` fields so LLMs know whether to proceed (`confidence ≥ 0.80`) or ask for more context.
+4. Keep responses under the 1 MB guardrail (`CANARY_MAX_RESPONSE_BYTES`, default 1 000 000).
+If a response is truncated, the payload includes a preview plus guidance to narrow the query.

 ### Expected Workflow for an MCP Client / LLM